scastiel/gatsby-theme-potato/src/pages/posts/2019-08-03-lost-redux-saga-reimplement-them/index.md

 For `select` effects, we just call the given selector passing it the state as parameter.
 For the `put` ones, we dispatch the given action.
 Let’s test these effects by improving our sample.

-Now our saga will get a user ID from the state, then call an API to get the user infos, and finally dispatch an action to save this info in the state.
+Now our saga will get a user ID from the state, then call an API to get the user infos, and finally dispatch an action to save these info in the state.

 ```js
 function* mySaga() {